 The police in this little town were state police.
 That meant they were cowboys.
-They wore cowboy boots and Levis and cowboy shirts and cowboy hats and had big cowboy belts.
+They wore cowboy boots and Levis and cowboy shirts and cowboy hats and had big cowboy belts with big cowboy buckles.
 They carried cowboy carbine rifles and half of them carried their pistols just stuck into their waistband and aimed at their dicks.
 Very macho cowboy cops.
 They jumped into their cowboy pickup and followed me back to the crash site where things hadn’t changed much since my departure.
 The couple I had temporarily abandoned did some significant scowling but I had a Mexican of my own with me and the cops with us too so there wasn’t much more than scowling they could do.
 With all the clues indicating a discrete exit would be the prudent thing to do, and my friends dropping some serious hints too, my compass was still overriding my judgement.
 I know what needed to be done.
 That dying guy could easily have a broken neck and he should have his spinal column stabilized before being transported.
 I figured the cops would call an ambulance and the ambulance guys would know something as basic as spinal stabilization.
 I guess I was still in some sort of lame denial zone.

 The cops picked the guy up and laid him down in the bed of the pickup with no attempt to stabilize his neck so if it was broken he would now be facing paralysis, if he lived.
 Just when I thought it couldn’t get any worse, they threw the guys motorcycle in the back of the truck with him.
 When they turned on their lights and sirens and took off, the motorcycle fell over and landed on the guy’s head.
 The couple was no where to be seen when we left, watching the flashing lights and truck disappear into the night.
 I never saw them again and that was all right with me.
 Later I figured out that they were a lot smarter than I was.

-A few days later I found out the guy was taken to the little hospital in the next village up from where I started the evening.
+A few days after that I found out the guy was taken to the little hospital in the next village up from where I started the evening.
 I’m sure there was no trauma team waiting and I’m sure there was no neurosurgeon to read his CT scan and I’m sure there wasn’t a CT scan machine anyway.
-While he was waiting to die the school buses from the neighboring villages brought all the kids by the hospital on their way to class, marching them all past the soon to be dead guy’s bed until one of them took a closer look and said “Hey.
+While he was waiting to die the school buses from the neighboring villages brought the kids by the hospital on their way to class, marching them all past the soon to be dead guy’s bed until one of them took a closer look and said “Hey.
 That’s my uncle Jose.”